ghdoergeloh/cdk-monorepo-template/README.md

 #### optional:

+- Now you can update the dependencies of new packages by using the [update scripts](#update).
-- Now you can use the predefined `tsconfig.json` by simply extending it.
+- You can use the predefined `tsconfig.json` by simply extending it.
 Replace the content with:

 ```json
 {